-Nevertheless, some people try to claim that God does not know what we will freely choose.
-But, this cannot be since it would violate the Biblical teaching that God knows all things.
+Nevertheless, some people try and claim that God does not know what we will freely choose.
+But, this cannot be since it would violate the biblical teaching that God knows all things.

 Following is taken from an email complaining that God's foreknowledge means we have no free will.
 The person wrote six points.
 I reproduced them and have inserted comments, in green below the points.

 - God knows every decision that I am going to make tomorrow.